 Driving Directions and Map to Runnymeade at Cameron Crossing.

 Runnymeade Homeowners Association Board Meeting

-The next RHOA Board meeting will be held July 28, 2015.
+The next RHOA Board meeting will be held Tuesday, August 25, 2015, at 7:00 pm at the Franconia Government Center.
 At this meeting, the Board will elect its officers to serve one year terms.

 The RHOA Board of Directors and interested homeowners generally meet on the 4th Tuesday of every month with the exception of December.
 The Board has to schedule its monthly meetings around the availability of meeting sites, so dates and locations are sometimes changed for that reason.
 Residents are advised to check this website for updates as changes can be made at the last minute that are beyond our control.
 Also, schedule changes are e-mailed to residents who sign up for the RHOA-Web-Site-News notifications.

 The Runnymeade Architectural Control Committee (ACC) normally meets the 2nd Tuesday of the month at 6:30 pm. at the offices of Jeffrey Charles & Associates, 6422 Grovedale Dr., Suite 201-C, Alexandria, VA 22310, in the upstairs conference room.